Lake Abaya

-Lake Abaya (Amharic: አባያ ሐይቅ) is a lake in the Southern Nations, Nationalities, and Peoples' Region of Ethiopia.
-It is located in the Main Ethiopian Rift, east of the Guge Mountains.
+Lake Abaya (Amharic: አባያ ሐይቅ) is a lake in the South Ethiopia Regional State of Ethiopia.
+It is located in the Main Ethiopian Rift, east of the Guge Mountain.

 The town of Arba Minch lies on its southwestern shore, and the southern shores are part of the Nechisar National Park.
 Just to the south is Lake Chamo.
 Savanna, known for its wildlife and birdlife, surrounds the lake, which is also fished by local people.
 According to the Ethiopian Department of Fisheries and Aquaculture, 412 tonnes of fish are landed each year, which the department estimates is 69% of its sustainable amount.

 Lake Abaya is 60 kilometers long and 20 wide, with a surface area of 1162 square kilometers.
 There are a number of islands in this lake, the largest being Aruro; others include Gidicho, Welege, Galmaka, and Alkali.
-The lake is red due to a high load of suspended sediments.
+The lake is reddish-brown due to a high load of suspended sediments.